 If these changes went ahead, fracking companies could start drilling across the country without local planning applications, threatening communities and the climate in the process.

 This flies in the face of local democracy and threatens to slash community involvement in decision-making.
 We can’t allow fracking to be forced on communities, and our countryside to be turned into a gasfield.

-The government is consulting on these plans over the summer – that gives us a short window of opportunity to get organised, and show that we won’t allow our democracy to be trampled on.
+The government is consulting on these plans until the end of October – that gives us a short window of opportunity to get organised, and show that we won’t allow our democracy to be trampled on.